ymushkevych/Southridge-Stock-Exchange/Getting Started/SETUP.md

 4. Create the third tab `Stock Exchange` **This sheet should be hidden**
 5. Create the fourth tab `Buy & Sell Counts` **This sheet should be hidden**
 6. Create the fifth tab `Passwords` **This sheet should be hidden**
-7. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter of the value column for each day.
-For the first 30 days, the value columns are
+7. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter(s) of the value column for each day.

-$$
-K,
-L,
-Q,
-V,
-AA,
-AF,
-AK,
-AP,
-AU,
-AZ,
-BE,
-BJ,
-BO,
-BT,
-BY,
-CD,
-CI,
-CN,
-CS,
-CX,
-DC,
-DH,
-DM,
-DR,
-DW,
-EB,
-EG,
-EL,
-EQ,
-EV,
-FA,
-FF
-$$

-**Do not add the commas, they are there to make viewing the list easier, but will break the code if actually used**

-**I like to hide or make this column narrow**
+8. Make an example portfolio sheet and activate the `create_sheets.js` script.

 # Setting up Index A